Triumph of the rocket wranglers

-Georgia students to compete in international rocket challenge
+Georgia students take top honors in international rocket challenge

-“This has been an amazing journey,” said team captain Brayden Dodge, 18.
+“This has been an amazing journey,” said team captain Brayden Dodge, 18, before the competition.

 Joining a rocketry team can help students develop and hone their skills in science, engineering, technology and math – the subjects collectively known as STEM.
 In the U.S., only 33 percent of eighth-graders are at or above a proficient level in math, according to NationsReportCard.gov.
 A rocketry team can be a fun way to help inspire a career in a STEM field like engineering, jet propulsion or rocket science.

 “This competition demonstrates to high school students across the country how they can solve difficult challenges by working together as a team and using their knowledge of science, technology, engineering and mathematics,” said Tom Kennedy, chairman and CEO of Raytheon, an event sponsor.
 “I am hopeful they will take these lessons with them as they become our next generation of engineers, scientists, technologists and mathematicians who will unlock incredible innovations to make the world a better place.”

 Over the past sixteen years of the Rocketry Challenge, more than 70,000 students have participated.
 This year, there were 12 all-girl teams competing at the U.S. national competition, with one third of the total participating students being female.